 How long must I put up with you?

-Bring him here to me.
+Bring him here to me

-(18) And Jesus commanded the evil spirit to leave the boy, and the boy was immediately healed.
+(18) And Jesus commanded the evil spirit to leave the boy, and the boy was immediately healed

 Matthew summarizes the cure.
-However, Mark gives more details of how it happened (Mark 9:20-27).
+However, Mark gives more details of how it happened (Mk 9:20-27).
 According to him, the father and others brought the boy to Jesus.
 Then the demon threw the boy into convulsions.
 The boy fell to the ground, rolled around with foam coming out of his mouth.
 When Jesus enquired the father the history of the illness, he said that the boy had that sickness from childhood.

 (19) The disciples then gathered around Jesus and asked him privately, “Why could we not drive out the spirit?”

 The disciples who approached Jesus in private were the nine who failed to perform the miracle in Jesus’ name.
 They were reluctant to ask Jesus in public.
 They were sure that they did the way they had been doing before in such cases.
 Some people humiliated them, and the Scribes questioned them in public.
-According to Mark’s gospel, the disciples asked Jesus at a house where they were staying (Mark 9:28).
+According to Mark’s gospel, the disciples asked Jesus at a house where they were staying (Mk 9:28).

 (20) Jesus said to them, “Because you have little faith.
 I say to you: if only you had faith the size of a mustard seed, you could tell that mountain to move from here to there, and the mountain would obey.
-Nothing would be impossible to you.”
+Nothing would be impossible to you”

-Because you have little faith.
+Because you have little faith

 If only you had faith the size of a mustard seed

 This phrase does not mean that they need only tiny faith like a mustard seed.
 It shows the contrast of a profound impact they could make, even if they had only a little faith in Jesus.
 Even a mustard seed that would seem insignificant can grow as a gigantic tree.
 So also, their faith in Jesus could grow and produce a significant impact in the world.
-And it happened in the church history.
+And so it happened in church history.

-You could tell that mountain to move from here to there, and the mountain would obey.
+You could tell that mountain to move from here to there, and the mountain would obey

 Jesus just came down from the Mount Tabor (or Mount Hermon as some believe) with Peter, James, and John after the transfiguration.
 So, Jesus might point to the same mountain when he told this.
 Moving the mountain is an oratorical magnification to show that what would seem impossible is achievable through faith.

-Nothing would be impossible to you.
+Nothing would be impossible to you

 Everything is possible for God.
 When the church was under severe persecution from the Romans for centuries, the Christian community did not understand how that would end.
 In faith and prayer, they persisted in the church.
-God made use of Emperor Constantine to end the Christian persecution and to promote Christianity all over the Roman empire.
+God made use of Emperor Constantine to end the Christian persecution and to promote Christianity all over the Roman Empire.
 So, when the disciples perform anything concurrent with the will of God, they will achieve it if they do it with faith.

-(21) (Only prayer and fasting can drive out this kind of spirit.)
+(21) (Only prayer and fasting can drive out this kind of spirit)